Use CLI to create a single Azure SQL database and configure a firewall rule

 Clean up deployment

-After the script sample has been run, the following command can be used to remove the resource group and all resources associated with it.
+Use the following command to remove the resource group and all resources associated with it.

 This script uses the following commands.
 Each command in the table links to command specific documentation.